nhsconnect/FHIR-CDS/pages/explore/api_overview.md

 <!--This section provides CDS implementers with an overview of the Clinical Decision Support API.-->

-The API supports the following interactions:
+The API supports the following interactions for both the EMS and the CDSS acting as either consumer or provider:

 <!--
 as detailed in the [Solution Interactions](overview_interactions.html) section of this implementation guide: